PeleAB/x-cube-n6-ai-h264-usb-uvc/README.md

 # x-cube-n6-ai-h264-usb-uvc Application

-Computer Vision application to enable the deployment of object detection models on the STM32N6570-DK board and stream results through USB using UVC/H264 format.
+Computer Vision application demonstrating the deployment of object detection models on the STM32N6570-DK board and stream results through USB using UVC/H264 format.

 Following UVC resolution and framerate will be output according to connected camera :
 - 1280x720@30fps for IMX335